AmbireTech/adex-protocol/README.md

 Full list of functionalities:

-1. Collecting events from users; this includes filtering the events and ensuring their validity
+1. Collecting events from users; this includes filtering them to ensure their validity and applying `campaignSpec` policies (e.g. max 10 events per user)
 2. Track the on-chain state of OUTPACE channels
 3. Serve as a validator of the OUTPACE channels
 4. Generating analytical reports